[?] Subscribe To The Bookkeeping Blog

 As the rules for claiming business use of auto expenses are complicated and very inflexible, CRA auditors will always examine them.
 So follow the rules closely if you want your deduction to pass a tax audit.

-Side Note: You will find other small business expenses that are tax deductible on pages one and two of form T2125 discussed in Tax Planning Opportunity - Home Business Taxes Part 2.
+You will find tips on other small business expenses that are tax deductible on pages one and two of form T2125 discussed in Self Employment Tax Deductions.

 I discuss the accounting for vehicle purchases and vehicle leases in The Practice section of this site.